Bishal-Pahari/NEA-billing-system/README.md

+🚧 Under Construction
+⚠️ This repository is currently under construction.

+The billing system is currently being developed to enhance the user experience and add more features.
+Please note that the application is not fully functional and stable at this stage.

 # Nepal Electricity Billing System
 This is a PHP-based web application for managing the billing system of Nepal Electricity Authority.
 It is developed as a project for the e-Government subject.